rafasuarzz/Practica1/README.md

 - **University:** University of Las Palmas de Gran Canaria

-**Functionality:** The provided project is a meteorological data management system that uses an SQLite database to store and update information about the weather for the next 5 days in different locations in the Canary Islands.
-Here is a summary of the main functionalities and components of the system:
+**Functionality:** The provided project is a meteorological data management system designed to interact with a broker for event storage.
+The system includes the following components:

-1. **Main:**
+1. **Main_event_provider:**
    - Initializes the system with a timer that periodically updates meteorological data using a controller.
    - To run the code correctly, an API key and the desired database path must be passed as arguments, in that order.